Institutional Research and Academic Planning

 The Annual Campus Financial Schedules provide a detailed view of the revenue and expense streams at each of the ten campuses, systemwide programs and administration, and on a consolidated basis.

-In response to a Legislative mandate, UC will begin reporting on the estimated expenditures associated with Undergraduate and Graduate Instruction and Research Activities.
+In FY 2015-16, UC began reporting on the estimated expenditures associated with Undergraduate and Graduate Instruction and Research Activities.

 This document outlines in detail UC’s financial priorities and commitments for the upcoming academic year.

 A synopsis of key indicators related to UC activities and impacts across the state.

 The College Scorecard shows UC is a good investment for students, their families and federal and state governments PDFSeptember 2016

 Joining the White House’s efforts to promote transparency, this brief provides a summary of how UC compares to other universities on critical measures regarding access, affordability and outcomes.

 UC continues to be recognized on various dimensions of academic excellence.
 Most recently, the U.S. News and World Report named six UC campuses among the 10 best public institutions in the nation while the Academic Ranking of World Universities had four UC campuses among the top 25 universities in the world.

 In compliance with Assembly Bill 94, IRAP collaborates with Budget Analysis and Planning to produce UC’s performance outcomes report.